codeaffen/p3exporter/README.md

 Name | Description
 ---- | -----------
-loadavg | collects average load in 1, 5 and 15 minutes interval
-netdev | collects netword device information and statistics my | example collector that actually does nothing but show how long a function has been executed
+example | example collector that actually does nothing but show how long a function has been executed loadavg | collects average load in 1, 5 and 15 minutes interval netdev | collects netword device information and statistics

 ### Activation and Deactivation of collectors